-These vintage Purdey side-by-sides prove that fantastic, classic guns can be bought on the second-hand market and at a fraction of the price of their modern counterparts.
-Michael Yardley discusses what to look out for when buying second-hand quality guns.
+This pair of vintage Purdey side-by-sides show that the second-hand market offers fantastic, classic guns at a fraction of the price of their modern counterparts.
+But there are certain things to look out for when buying second-hand quality guns, says Michael Yardley.

 VINTAGE PURDEY SIDE-BY-SIDES